erl67/Catering.py/README.md

 flask initdb {drop, create, populate}

-visit /db/ to view all objects in the database for testing purposes
+visit /db/ to view all objects in the database for testing purposes, also available from owners page colors are generated based on a hash of the innerHTML, so each page will be different